HewlettPackard/green-dcc/README.md

         *   **Task-Specific Features:** Origin DC ID, CPU core requirement, GPU requirement, estimated duration, and time remaining until SLA deadline (5 features).
         *   **Per-Datacenter Features:** For each of the `N` datacenters: available CPU %, available GPU %, available Memory %, current carbon intensity (kgCO₂/kWh), and current electricity price ($/kWh) (5 * `N` features).
     *   **Variable State Shape:** The full observation `s_t` returned by `env.step()` or `env.reset()` is this list of `k_t` vectors.
 Since the number of pending tasks `k_t` changes from one timestep to the next (i.e., `k_t` may differ from `k_{t+1}`), the overall **shape of the state observation varies across timesteps**.
 For example, `s_t` might be a list of 10 vectors (10 tasks), while `s_{t+1}` might be a list of 5 vectors (5 tasks).
 In general, `s_t` has a shape of `(k_t, 4 + 5 + 5 * N)`, where `N` is the number of datacenters.
     *   **Handling Variability:** Standard RL algorithms often assume fixed-size observations.
+The variable number of pending tasks (`k_t`) at each step in SustainCluster presents a challenge.
-        *   The provided *off-policy* SAC example handles this using a replay buffer (`FastReplayBuffer`) that pads the list of observations up to a `max_tasks` length and uses masking during batch processing.
+        *   The provided *off-policy* **custom SAC implementation** (`train_SAC_agent.py`) handles this in its multi-action mode by using a replay buffer (`FastReplayBuffer`) that pads the list of task observation vectors and action vectors up to a configurable `max_tasks` length.
+Boolean masks are used during batch processing to ensure only valid task data contributes to training updates (see Section 10.2.1 for more details).
-        *   *On-policy* algorithms like A2C can handle this without padding by processing the list of tasks sequentially during rollouts and using appropriate aggregation for the value function.
+        *   For agents trained with **RLlib** (e.g., PPO, APPO, IMPALA), the environment is typically run in `single_action_mode`.
+In this mode, the environment itself provides a fixed-size aggregated observation vector to the agent, and the agent outputs a single global action, simplifying compatibility (see Sections 7.6.1 and 10.2.2).
+        *   Alternative approaches for multi-action mode could involve using recurrent neural networks (RNNs) to process the sequence of tasks or employing attention mechanisms (like the experimental `AttentionActorNet` provided) to handle sets of tasks.
     *   **Customization:** Users can easily modify `_get_obs` to include other available information from `self.cluster_manager.datacenters` (e.g., pending queue lengths, detailed thermal state, forecasted carbon intensity) or `self.current_tasks` (the current pending tasks) to extract task-specific features to create custom state representations tailored to their specific agent architecture, scheduling strategy or reward function.

 *   **Action Space:** At each timestep `t`, the agent is presented with a list of `k_t` pending tasks.
 For **each task** in this list, the agent must output a single discrete action `a_i` from the set `{0, 1, ..., N}`: